tarunawahyudi/wpaigen-ai-generator/readme.txt

 == Changelog ==

+= 3.4.0 =
+* **Scheduled Articles (Major New Feature)**
+    * Advanced content scheduling system for automated article publication
+    * Schedule articles for automatic generation and publication at specific dates and times
+    * Real-time status tracking with visual indicators (Pending, Processing, Published, Failed, Cancelled)
+    * Optimized pagination system with search and filtering for managing large numbers of scheduled posts
+    * Automated cron-based processing with intelligent fallback content generation
+    * Statistics dashboard showing comprehensive scheduling status overview
+    * Database optimization with new indexes for improved performance
+    * Caching system to reduce database load and improve response times
+    * Mobile-responsive interface with modern pagination controls
+    * Support for canceling scheduled articles and viewing error details
+    * Automatic timezone detection and browser-based scheduling
+    * Enhanced error handling and content validation with fallback mechanisms
+    * Search functionality to find scheduled articles by keyword or tone
+    * Configurable items per page (10, 20, 50, 100) for better user experience

 = 3.3.0 =
 * **Google Trends Keywords**
     * Added trending keywords sidebar card in the article generation page